vsvinay79057/task-manager-api/README.md

 🔒 Best Practice
                 Never share your secret key or passwords in the code.
                 Put sensitive values like `app.jwtSecret` in a separate `.env` file or environment variable.

-   This keeps your project simple, safe, and easy to understand for beginners.